Disclosure and Barring Service Victory | Kangs DBS Solicitors

 How Can We Help? | Kangs Criminal Defence Solicitors

-If you seek to challenge the content of your DBS Certificate, then please contact Helen Holder of Kangs Solicitors who will be delighted to discuss your problem with you.
+If you seek to challenge the content of your DBS Certificate, then please contact Helen Holder of Kangs Solicitors.